 Data Storage Options.
 A crucial and expensive aspect of genomic analysis is access to storage.
 We provide access to various data storage options to meet project requirements related to storage speed and space.
 The Bioinformatics Shared Resource offers storage to DCI investigators on its local storage servers for small to moderately sized projects.
 For large projects, the Bioinformatics Shared Resource uses storage solutions managed by Duke University and Amazon Web Services.

-Duke University offers a wide variety of storage options that can be chosen based on the specific storage needs.
-These include the following three options:
+DHTS offers a wide variety of storage options that can be chosen based on the specific needs.
+These include the following four options (the pricing is of 01/07/2016):

 The services and resources provided by the Bioinformatics Shared Resource are available to all Duke faculty who have been designated as DCI members; for the shared resource is, at present, exclusively focused on the research needs of DCI members (other bioinformatics resources at Duke are available for non-DCI members).
 Currently, all requests for resource services are communicated directly to Dr. Owzar by phone or email.
 Dr. Owzar evaluates each request and delegates tasks to an appropriate staff or faculty member.
 Upon receipt of the initial request, Dr. Owzar schedules an in-person or phone meeting with the requesting DCI research team and appropriate shared resource personnel.
 Presently, the initial response time is less than one business day.
 Dr. Owzar is responsible for prioritizing the resources, staff and hardware.